PremierHeart/mcg-api-examples/README.md

 [11] Connecting with valid token and invalid analysis type ...
 Caught error: Extension not found
 ```

-* basic_analysis_request.py - Demonstrates how to send an AnalysisRequest to the API server.
+* <a name="basic_analysis_request_py">basic_analysis_request.py</a> - Demonstrates how to send an AnalysisRequest to the API server.
 This uses random data for the ECG inputs, which may result in an Error object being returned instead of an AnalysisResult.
 ```
 bash# MCG_API_TOKEN_FILE='.token/mcg_api_jwt.dat' python basic_analysis_request.py
 Analysis Results: